LAYTON, Utah (AP) — July is full-fledged baby season for one Utah family.

 Stokes gave birth to her baby, Boston, on July 3.
 Hoffman had her son, Stryker, early Saturday, and Turner’s baby, Mack, was born 65 minutes later in the same hospital.

-At one point before the birth, Turner passed her mother in the hallways of the Ogden Regional Medical Center.
+At one point before the birth, Turner passed her mother in the hallways of the Circle of Life Women’s Center, part of the Ogden Regional Medical Center.
 She was on her way to see Hoffman.

 “She’s like, ‘What are you doing?
 Are you going to see Courtnee?'”
 Turner said.
 “And I’m like, ‘No, I’m going to have my baby.'”